RETURN to part 4

 As I began to hook southeasterly I came back within range of the shore, and again dove into the much denser coastal evergreens that serve as a buffer zone from the lake.
 Here is where the going slowed way down and I began to realize just how many trees were down on the trail.
 I began to sweat and pant as I climbed over tree after tree, sometimes a dozen in a row.
 I began to consider leaving my heavy 50lb pack behind and going on ahead with just water.
 As the sun began to arc downward in the sky, this is exactly what I ended up doing.
 I was exhausting myself with this constant struggle; going on unencumbered would be imperative to having a chance to make camp before dark.
 My plan was now to camp at the DNR cabins on Garden Island Harbor tonight and explore the northern half of the island tomorrow--essentially an inversion of my original plans.

-Making much better progress without my pack, I now just hoped that no small furry bastards would be in my food supplies when I returned.
+Making much better progress without my pack, I now just hoped that no furry little bastards would be in my food supplies when I returned.
 I took a bag of trail mix and a pear with me in my jacket pockets just in case.
 Soon I heard the sound of surf and popped out momentarily to scan my surroundings.
 I was now on Sturgeon Bay, just north of Pete Monatou's farm.
 From here the trail dove back south into the swampy cedars to the jagged peninsula where the old Ottawa had made his home.

 Pete Monatou was a farmer, a fisherman, and a lumberman, availing himself over time of all the means of sustenance that were available on Minis Gitigaan, "earning a hand-to-mouth living" for most of his life.
 He raised his family here around the turn of the century, but they all eventually moved away as they grew older.
 Pete however stayed on in his old age, until he finally passed on to the spirit world in 1947, leaving Minis Gitigaan completely devoid of mortal men.
 He died in his cabin, which too eventually succumbed to the ravages of nature and time.
 Ruchhoft wrote that "the fallen log walls are still visible on the southern edge of his homestead clearing….
 Although with time, the clearing and the cabin will disappear his name will survive.
 For…the bay nearest his home is named for him."